-These supposed purveyors of joy start debating my lived experience.
+These supposed distributors of joy start debating my lived experience.
 They start tossing around reasons why I should be miserable.
 The same people who insist that they’re spreading goodness when they share those videos shift their effort towards making me feel terrible about my life.
 It’s very heartwarming, indeed.

 Let’s look at this another way: I’m a cisgender woman which means I don’t have a dick, right?
 I’m fine with this, but like many women, I’m not fine with the inequality that comes with not having a penis.
 So, deaf babies aren’t going to be upset about not being able to hear until those around them give them reasons to hate themselves.
 WHAT KIND OF JOY IS THAT?